-Gloucester Mom Receives Kidney From Daughter Using Surgical Robot
+Surgical Robot Helps Transplant Kidney From Gloucester Woman To Her Mother

 “We gave her a two inch incision just by the belly button to put the kidney in,” explained Dr. Cheah, “and then all the sewing on the inside we did using the robot.”

-Meaning less surgical trauma and pain – and much faster healing for Nettie.
+That meant less surgical trauma and pain, and much faster healing for Nettie.
 She was up on her feet in two days and out of the hospital in six.

 “I did not anticipate how good I would feel so quick,” Nettie said.